Wardrop/Scorched/Milestones.md

 Changelog
 ---------
+### v0.8
+* Changed `controller` method signature to accept an optional URL pattern as the first argument.
+* Implemented a pass mechanism to short-circuit out of the current match and invoke the next match.
+* Sub-controllers mapped to `'/'` have an after filter automatically added for passing to the next match in the parent controller.
+Makes sub-controllers even more useful.

 ### v0.7
 * Logging preparations made.
 Now just have to decide on a logging strategy, such as what to log, how verbose the messages should be, etc.
 * Environment-specific defaults added.
 The environment variable `RACK_ENV`s used to determine the current environment.